eterry1388/lede-redis/README.md

 https://lede-project.org/docs/guide-developer/use-patches-with-buildsystem

-## Create a package and add patches
+## Build a package and add patches

 ```bash
 # first run yes, but we don't need it, it is in lede-insomnia